bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 ## Feature Collections

 Bevy is a large project, with lots of different functionality and users who each have their own unique needs.
 As a result, it has *many* feature flags, and these feature flags often change quickly across versions.

-To make this easier to manage, Bevy offers "feature collections", which are feature flags which simply enable other features.
+To make this easier to manage, Bevy offers "feature collections", which are feature flags that simply enable other features.
 You can see the full list of features by reading `bevy`'s [Cargo.toml](https://github.com/bevyengine/bevy/blob/main/Cargo.toml).
 The most important ones are:

 - `2d`: For 2D games.
 - `3d`: For 3D games.
-- `ui`: Enables Bevy's built in UI solutions.
+- `ui`: Enables Bevy's built-in UI solutions.
 - `audio`: Enables Bevy's audio solution.
 - `dev`: Various tools for project development.
   - This flag should not be enabled for your released builds.